 The company positions its core HENNGE One service as a Software as a Service (SaaS) that facilitates the use of a broad range of third-party cloud computing services (including Infrastructure as a Service [IaaS], Cloud as a Service [CaaS], Platform as a Service [PaaS], and other SaaS) with a high degree of security, reliability, and convenience.
 The single sign-on (SSO) functionality built into HENNGE One, which allows customer companies to consolidate IDs and passwords for multiple cloud computing services into single sets of login credentials, becomes more useful in proportion to the number of third-party SaaS used by customers.
 In this sense, the company’s growth hinges to a large extent on expansion in third-party cloud services, particularly SaaS.

-According to a survey by IHS Markit, the global cloud services market was worth USD164.0bn in 2017, and has continued to expand since.
+According to the Ministry of Internal Affairs and Communications' White Paper on Information and Communications in Japan (2021), the global cloud services market was worth USD164.0bn in 2017, and has continued to expand since.
 The COVID-19 pandemic is estimated to have further accelerated market growth by prompting a global shift to remote work and online learning.

 Cloud services are often categorized into SaaS, PaaS, CaaS, and IaaS.
 SaaS generally refers to the delivery of software services that were supplied as packaged software in the past, through a web browser.
 SaaS examples are Google Workspace offered by Google (Alphabet Inc. [NASDAQ: GOOGL]) and Salesforce provided by Salesforce.com, Inc. (NYSE: CRM).